M-E-C-20/PB-Motors/README.md

 ***

 ### Surface
-I wish to use a grey/black and red colour scheme to give a sleek and modern feel.
+I wish to use a darker colour scheme to give a sleek and more mechanical feel.

 *This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.*